kennethd/kennethd.github.io/_posts/2019-04-13-palatines.markdown

 and the Carolinas.

 This, then, is a necessarily brief background of the Palatine story.
-I especially recommend Dr. Walter A. Knittle's book _Early Eighteenth Century Palatine Emigration_, which has helped me greatly, for a fuller picture of their travails and dispersal.
+I especially recommend Dr. Walter A. Knittle's book <i>Early Eighteenth Century Palatine Emigration</i>, which has helped me greatly, for a fuller picture of their travails and dispersal.
 That the Palatines survived in America is no less a miracle than is their emigration!
 They left hardships in Germany to find new hardships here.
 The 1709ers never